dd32/td-gh-ex/readme.txt

 Copyright 2014 Carolina Nymark

 = Description ==
- herish is an accessible, full width responsive theme with a fixed top menu.
+Cherish is an accessible, full width responsive theme with a fixed top menu.
 It has 3 widget areas in the footer of the front page and you can change the background color of your posts.
 Edit or disable your Call to Action area in the customizer, where you can also change colors, hide your post meta and upload your own logo.
 Includes Swedish translation.